 BEopt provides detailed simulation-based analysis based on specific house characteristics, such as size, architecture, occupancy, vintage, location, and utility rates.
 Discrete envelope and equipment options, reflecting realistic construction materials and practices, are evaluated.

-BEopt uses existing, established simulation engines (currently DOE2.2 or EnergyPlus).
+BEopt uses existing, established simulation engines (currently DOE-2.2 and EnergyPlus).
 Simulation assumptions are based on the Building America House Simulation Protocols.

 The sequential search optimization technique used by BEopt:

 - Finds minimum-cost building designs at different target energy-savings levels